 The baby is welcomed by its parents as a kind of sainthood: "Our voices echo, magnifying your arrival.
 New statue.
 In a drafty museum, your nakedness / Shadows our safety.
 We stand round blankly as walls" (107).
 The baby is equated with a statue which reminds us of "The Colossus".
 Furthermore, it is perceived as sort of an achievement or a prize, an accessory a person puts in their private collection.
 The nakedness of the baby is intimidating for the parents.
 They only begin to get to know this new creature than entered their lives as well as the other way around.
-The baby's bald cry finds its equivalent in the blankness of the parents' side.
+The baby's bald cry finds its equivalent in the blankness of the parents.
+Nevertheless, there is a strong feeling of protectiveness on the parents' side.